rguillon/dice-checker/README.md

 ```

-Dices have a normalize function that turns a new Dice with the probabilities scaled so their sum equals the requested value
+Dices have a `normalized` function that turns a new Dice with the probabilities scaled so their sum equals the requested value

 ```python